celigo/integrator-api-docs/connection.md

 ### Schema

-The following fields are common to all connection resources.
+The following fields are common to all connection docs.

 | Field|Description|
 |:-------------------|:--------------------------------------------------------------------------------|